kubeflow/kubeflow/kubeflow/jupyter/prototypes/README.md

 ![Jupyter Notebook](./docs/jupyter_notebook.png "Jupyter Notebook")

-The notebook component depends on the [profiles component](https://github.com/kubeflow/kubeflow/tree/master/kubeflow/profiles/prototypes) to provide a protected namespace for the user.
-This means that a Profile yaml was posted to the kubernetes api-server prior to posting the Notebook yaml.
-In this case a Profile yaml would look like:
+The notebook component can use the [profiles component](https://github.com/kubeflow/kubeflow/tree/master/kubeflow/profiles/prototypes) to provide a protected namespace for the user.
+It can also spawn the notebook within the kubeflow namespace.

 ```yaml
 apiVersion: kubeflow.org/v1alpha1